abigail-sokol-the-frog/ASL/README.md

     void printf:
         save a string in rdi
-        save the second value in rsi
-        formating options:
+        save next values in registers in order formating options:
             %s will be replaced by a string stored at rsi
             %h will be replaced by the hex value stored in rsi